CSIRO's Ocean Change Portal

 Changes to the ocean have been observed over the 20th and early 21st century.
 These changes suggest that 90% of the increased heat due to anthropogenic climate change is now found in the ocean (Church et al., 2011).
 Alongside this observed warming, both in the atmosphere and the ocean, changes to the global water cycle have been recorded.
 These changes are expressed in the ocean salinity field, which acts to integrate long-term, broad-scale changes of rainfall and evaporation at the ocean surface.
 Over time, these changes in the surface freshwater forcing propagate into the ocean interior, changing the properties of ocean waters even at great depths.
 Salinity changes in the ocean confirm the climate and the global water cycle have changed (Durack et al., 2012).

 CSIRO has recently published new estimates of changes to ocean properties.
-The tab above: Salinity provides more information about this published result, and provide links from which to obtain copies of data and figures from this analysis.
+The tab above: Data Downloads provides links from which to obtain copies of data and figures.